Fitness: My Muscles

 How to use My Muscles:

-- Learn the names of your muscles and where they’re located by looking at the pictures of Katy, our “My Muscles” trainer.
+- Learn the names of your muscles and where they are located on the body by looking at the pictures below.